 You can however install R via Homebrew.
 Homebrew is a package manager for the Mac which lets you install and update software from the command line.
-You might want to install R this way if you plan on compiling your own R packages, or want to try to optimize the linear algebra library which lets R perform matrix operations quickly.
+You might want to install R this way if you plan on compiling your own R packages, or if you are using Homebrew for installing all the other software in your development environment.

 First follow the instructions to install Homebrew on its website.
-Then in your terminal, run the following commands.
-These add a list of science-related packages to the list of software that Homebrew knows how to install, and installs R. This will probably involve installing a lot of additional software, such as compilers.19
+Then in your terminal, run the following command.
+This will probably involve installing a lot of additional software, such as compilers.

 Software on Ubuntu is generally installed via the apt package manager.
 A version of R is available in the Ubuntu repositories, but it it almost certainly not the most recent versions, especially in LTS versions of Ubuntu.
 Therefore it is best to add a CRAN-maintained Ubuntu repository to the list of software sources that apt checks, then install R.